Fujifilm X-T20 vs Nikon D3000

 It is notable that the X-T20 offers wifi support, while the D3000 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D3000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3000 was succeeded by the Nikon D3100.
-Further information on the two cameras, as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Both the X-T20 and the D3000 have been discontinued, but can regularly be found used on ebay.
+The D3000 was replaced by the Nikon D3100, while the X-T20 was followed by the Fujifilm X-T100.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T20 and the Nikon D3000?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Fujifilm X-T20: